 Are Phone Extended Warranties Worth It?

-Sure!
+Yes!
 But what you get depends upon who you buy it from.
 An extended warranty is essentially a paid service and repair plan.
 These plans spell out the kinds of repairs covered and give instructions on where and how to get your phone fixed.

 Unfortunately, many companies sell extended warranties at far higher prices than you’d probably want to pay.
 Big box retailers, wireless carriers, and others markup extended warranties by as much as 900 percent.
 Why would you want to pay such high prices?
 That’s why Upsie